 Depending on the location, age and other factors involved with the residential property that you are purchasing, additional disclosures may be required.

-- Financing Disclosures - Various financing disclosures are also required in real estate transactions providing you with important details of your loan.
-In this regard, the two major disclosures required are the Truth in Lending Statement (Regulation Z) and the Real Estate Settlement Procedures Act (RESPA).
-The Truth in Lending Statement will provide you with important details on the terms and conditions of credit including the amount financed, the finance charge, as well as the annual percentage rate.
-RESPA requires detailed broker and lender good faith estimates regarding settlement and closing costs to be provided within three days after you apply for a loan.
-RESPA also requires a HUD Uniform Settlement Statement that provides you with a detailed accounting of actual disbursements and closing costs upon the completion of your loan transaction.
+- Financing Disclosures - - Various financing disclosures are also required in real estate transactions providing you with important details of your loan.
+In this regard, the two major disclosures required are Loan Estimate and the Closing Disclosure.
+The Loan Estimate will provide you with important details on the terms and conditions of credit including the amount financed, the finance charge, the annual percentage rate, as well as the estimated closing costs.
+The Closing Disclosure provides you with a detailed accounting of actual disbursements and closing costs upon the completion of your loan transaction.
 Learn about real estate financing options and required disclosures before entering into any purchase contract.

 - Public Report - In all common interest facilities which have homeowners association dues, as well as in the initial offering of homes in standard subdivisions located outside city limits, a public report issued by the CalBRE is required.
 The public report is a detailed statement, which discloses to prospective buyers pertinent facts about the subdivision.
 The report includes information about utilities, water, roads, soil, geologic conditions, title, zoning, use restrictions, hazards, and the financial arrangements that have been made for the completion of the subdivision.
 See Compliance with the Subdivided Lands Law for more information.